-The improvement of the LCTW could not function without the ongoing support provided by sponsors, individual fundraisers throughout the world and the donations generated by the volunteer program.
+The continued operation and improvement of LCTW could not function without the ongoing support provided by sponsors, individual fundraisers throughout the world, and the donations generated by the volunteer program.

-The LCTW is very fortunate in the respect that we have had a financial sponsor to cover basic expenses for our center since its founding in 2018.
+We are very fortunate in that we have had a financial sponsor to cover basic expenses for our center since its founding in 2018.
 However, as of 2021 our center is striving for financial independence to ensure we can operate long term and truly be a staple for wildlife conservation in Laos.